au-nlp/project-milestone-p2-group13/README.md

 ## Milestones

+The miles stones of the project are:

-- The first 3 models
+- Run the analysis on the first 3 models.
-- The first 3 metrics
+- Evaluate the models on the first 3 metrics.
-- The rest of models and metrics
+- Run the analysis on the rest of models and evaluate with the rest of the metrics.
+- (If time permits) Extend the analysis with extra models and metrics.
+- (If time permits) Fine tune models to test for more fundamental biases.
+- (If time permits) Extend data with new datasets.
-- Analyse deeply results
+- Analyse results and do both the quantitative and case study analysis.
-- Decide if finetune some of the used models or try another models
-- Compare results

 ## References